 How to Seek Help

-Mental health services are free on the NHS, but in some cases you’ll need a referral from your GP to access them.
+In the UK, mental health services are free on the NHS, but in some cases you’ll need a referral from your GP to access them.
 There are, however, some mental health services that allow people to refer themselves.

 This commonly includes services for drug problems and alcohol problems, as well as psychological therapies (IAPT) services.